statsig-io/docs/docs/access-management/sso/overview.md

 Users that sign in through an SSO link will automatically join any Projects that have SSO enabled with the same OIDC Provider, and have access only to those Projects.
 Users that sign in through an SSO link will also not be able to edit or view any of their personal account settings.

 Enabling `Strict SSO` will require that all members of a Project besides the `Owner` must log in to the Statsig Console through SSO with the configured provider to access the Project.

+## Break Glass Scenarios

+If you have configured SSO to be required, but corrupt your SSO config this will block people from logging in.
+In case of emergency, the user with the Owner role in the organization can use the break glass URL to sign in with a password (bypassing SSO).
+The break glass URL is [https://console.statsig/login?method=password-only]([url](https://console.statsig/login?method=password-only)https://console.statsig/login?method=password-only)